-Recycled Materials Observation Period means for any Reporting Year (including, for the avoidance of doubt, any Reference Year, the period commencing on the Saturday on or nearest to 1 December in the previous calendar year, and ending on the Friday on or nearest to 30 November in such calendar year;
+Recycled Materials Observation Period means for any Reporting Year (including, for the avoidance of doubt, the Reference Year, the period commencing on the Saturday on or nearest to 1 December in the previous calendar year, and ending on the Friday on or nearest to 30 November in such calendar year;

-Recycled Materials Percentage means, in respect of any Recycled Materials Observation Period, the proportion that Recycled Materials represents of Total Materials for such Recycled Materials

-Observation Period (expressed as a percentage and rounded to the nearest whole number, with 0.5 rounded upwards), as calculated in good faith by H&M, confirmed by the Assurance Provider and reported by H&M in the relevant SLB Progress Report;
+Recycled Materials Percentage means, in respect of any Recycled Materials Observation Period, the proportion that Recycled Materials represents of Total Materials for such Recycled Materials Observation Period (expressed as a percentage and rounded to the nearest whole number, with 0.5 rounded upwards), as calculated in good faith by H&M, confirmed by the Assurance Provider and reported by H&M in the relevant SLB Progress Report;

-Recycled Materials Percentage Threshold means the threshold (expressed as a percentage) specified in the applicable Final Terms as being the Recycled Materials Percentage Threshold in respect of the relevant Reference Year(s);
+Recycled Materials Percentage Threshold means the threshold (expressed as a percentage) specified in the applicable Final Terms as being the Recycled Materials Percentage Threshold in respect of the Reference Year;

-Reference Year means the calendar year(s) specified in the applicable Final Terms as being the Reference Year(s);
+Reference Year means the calendar year specified in the applicable Final Terms as being the Reference Year;

-Reporting Requirements means in respect of each Observation Period for any Reporting Year, the requirement that H&M publish on its website, and in accordance with applicable laws, (i) (A) the Recycled Materials Percentage for the relevant Recycled Materials Observation Period; (B) the then current Scope 1 and 2 Baseline, the Scope 1 and 2 GHG Emissions and the Scope 1 and 2 GHG Emissions Percentage for the relevant Scope 1 and 2 GHG Emissions Observation Period; (C) the then current Scope 3 Baseline, the Scope 3 GHG Emissions and the Scope 3 GHG Emissions Percentage for the relevant Scope 3 GHG Emissions Observation Period, as well as in each case, the relevant calculation methodology, all as indicated in its sustainability-linked bond progress report, (the SLB Progress Report) (ii) an assurance report issued by the Assurance Provider (the Assurance Report) in respect of its Recycled Materials Percentage, Scope 1 and 2 GHG Emissions, Scope 1 and 2 GHG Emissions Percentage, Scope 3 GHG Emissions and Scope 3 GHG Emissions Percentage provided in the SLB Progress Report; and (iii) in the event of any recalculation of the Scope 1 and 2 Baseline or the Scope 3 Baseline, an assurance report issued by the Assurance Provider confirming H&M's recalculation of (A) the Scope 1 and 2 Baseline (the Scope 1 and 2 Baseline Assurance Report) and/or (B) the Scope 3 Baseline (the Scope 3 Baseline Assurance Report) and in either case, confirming that there has been a significant change in H&M Group's structure during the relevant Observation Period (that is, a change driving an increase or decrease in Scope 1 and 2 GHG Emissions or Scope 3 GHG Emissions, as the case may be, of 5 per cent. or more), which warrants recalculation of the relevant baseline.
-The SLB Progress Report, the Assurance Report and (if applicable) the Scope 1 and 2 Baseline Assurance Report and the Scope 3 Baseline Assurance Report relating to any Observation Period will be published no later than the date falling 120 days after (i) in the case of a Recycled Materials Observation Period or a Scope 1 and 2 GHG Emissions Observation Period, 31 December in the calendar year in which such Observation Period ends; or (ii) in the case of a Scope 3 GHG Emissions Observation Period, 31 December in the calendar year immediately following the calendar year in which such Scope 3 GHG Emissions Observation Period ends;
+Reporting Requirements means in respect of each Observation Period for any Reporting Year, the requirement that H&M publish on its website, and in accordance with applicable laws, (i) (A) the Recycled Materials Percentage for the relevant Recycled Materials Observation Period; (B) the then current Scope 1 and 2 Baseline, the Scope 1 and 2 GHG Emissions and the Scope 1 and 2 GHG Emissions Percentage for the relevant Scope 1 and 2 GHG Emissions Observation Period; (C) the then current Scope 3 Baseline, the Scope 3 GHG Emissions and the Scope 3 GHG Emissions Percentage for the relevant Scope 3 GHG Emissions Observation Period, as well as in each case, the relevant calculation methodology, all as indicated in its sustainability-linked bond progress report, (the SLB Progress Report) (ii) an assurance report issued by the Assurance Provider (the Assurance Report) in respect of its Recycled Materials Percentage, Scope 1 and 2 GHG Emissions, Scope 1 and 2 GHG Emissions Percentage, Scope 3 GHG Emissions and Scope 3 GHG Emissions Percentage provided in the SLB Progress Report; and (iii) in the event of any recalculation of the Scope 1 and 2 Baseline or the Scope 3 Baseline, an assurance report issued by the Assurance Provider confirming H&M's recalculation of (A) the Scope 1 and 2 Baseline (the Scope 1 and 2 Baseline Assurance Report) and/or (B) the Scope 3 Baseline (the Scope 3 Baseline Assurance Report) and in either case, confirming that (i) there has been a significant change in H&M Group's structure during the relevant Observation Period (that is, a change driving an increase or decrease in Scope 1 and 2 GHG Emissions or Scope 3 GHG Emissions, as the case may be, of 5 per cent. or more), (ii) that there have been changes to the calculation methodology for Scope 1 and 2 GHG Emissions or Scope 3 GHG Emissions or (iii) that there have been significant changes in data due to better data accessibility, in any such case which warrants recalculation of the relevant baseline.
+The SLB Progress Report, the Assurance Report and (if applicable) the Scope 1 and 2 Baseline Assurance Report and the Scope 3 Baseline Assurance Report relating to any Observation Period will be published no later than the date falling 120 days after 31 December in the calendar year in which such Observation Period ends;

-Reporting Year means, for any Series of Step Up Notes, each calendar year, commencing with the calendar year in which such Notes are issued, up to and including the latest Reference Year for such Notes;
+Reporting Year means, for any Series of Step Up Notes, each calendar year, commencing with the calendar year in which such Notes are issued, up to and including the Reference Year for such Notes;